vudash/vudash/README.md

 A widget is a visible indicator of some sort of statistic or other monitor, which emits new data using websockets, and updates its display in the dashboard based on the information given in this data.

 A widget is packaged as a node module, but a node module can simply be a folder with a `package.json` file.
 It can then contain a number of files:

+### Predefined widgets
+There are a series of pre-defined widgets available.
+These widgets are [npm packages beginning with 'vudash-widget'](https://www.npmjs.com/search?q=vudash-widget) Generally the widget's major version number should match the vudash instance's major version number to guarantee compatiblity.

 #### package.json
 ```javascript